ArcBlock/forge-docs/src/token_swap/withdraw/index.md

 ### Swapping out limitations

-When the user has a swapping-out in progress, the system does not allow the user to make a new swapping out.
+When the user has a swapping-out in progress, the system does not allow you to make a new "swapping out" request.
 You will see the following prompt:

 ![](../imgs/withdraw_limit.png)

 ## Revoke swapping

-Before the swapping is done, user can cancel it, here are the steps to cancel:
+Before the swapping is done, you are able to cancel your swap request.
+Note, there may be a small cancellation fee each time you request to cancel a swap.
+Here are the steps to cancel:

 ### 1. Open swapping detail page